oasislabs/oasis-ethwasi-runtime/resources/genesis/README.md

 ## `genesis.json` - Production genesis block

+*NOTE: This genesis block is only used when the runtime or gateway is compiled with the `production-genesis` feature enabled.*

 The genesis block contains the following accounts:

 * `abc6fdb3c0e53552acf5eb4061b54e4e38962dc6` is the account for the private faucet